sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

+- [Paddy](https://github.com/dwilliames/paddy-sketch-plugin), by David Williames: Automated padding, spacing and alignment for your Sketch layers
 - [Separate Shapes](https://github.com/pez/sketchseparateshapes), by Peter Strömberg: A Sketch-app plugin that does a ”boolean” separate operation on two selected shapes.
 Like divide in Pathfinder in Adobe Illustrator.
 - [Sketch Copy Layers Styles](https://github.com/francisvega/sketch-copy-layers-styles), by Francis: Sketch plugin to copy Layers and Text styles
 - [Sketch User Flows](https://github.com/reqfire/sketch-user-flows), by reqfire: A Sketch Plug-in for importing/exporting user flow and interface definitions from Reqfire.